No-Knead Everyday Bread

 King Arthur Flour has a great side-by-side comparison with photos of bread baked with Active Dry Yeast and two brands of quick-rise / instant yeast.

-different kinds of yeast on a white table
+overhead image of different packets and jars of yeast on a white table

 How to Make No-Knead Everyday Bread